Frequently Asked Questions & Important Information

 Schedule as early as possible, and plan ahead.
 Weekends always tend to fill up first, being the most popular flight times.

 As a rule of thumb, we recommend booking your preferred flight date at least two weeks in advance to ensure it will be available.
 However, last-minute bookings and scheduling changes are always possible - just give us a call to find out if we have immediate availability.
 We can sometimes schedule your flight on very short notice - occasionally same-day service (if you're up that early!).

-If you're planning to reserve a flight with us during the time of Balloon Fiesta (Oct.
-6-14, 2012), we recommend booking as early as possible in the season.
-Our Fiesta schedule fills up very quickly, especially the weekend flights.
+If you're planning to reserve a flight with us during the time of the Balloon Festival (Oct.
+7-15, 2017), we recommend booking as early as possible in the season.
+Our Festival schedule fills up very quickly, especially the weekend flights.

 We have a generous cancellation policy to protect everyone in case plans happen to change between the time of reservation and the scheduled flight time.
 Cancellations and changes to your reservations can be made up to 48 hours prior to the scheduled flight time with no consequences (full refund).
 Cancellations within 48 hours of flight time carry certain penalties.